LAST UPDATED NOVEMBER 5, 2017 AT 10:47 P.M.

 The video on our top pick for a router, the Netgear R6400, outlines the features we like best for HD streaming.
 It’s a very fast router that will expand the range of your WiFi signal into once dark areas of your home.
 Features like Beamforming technology and VPN server are the same as ones seen on more expensive WiFi routers.

-ASUS RT-AC88U is the best router for gaming.
+ASUS RT-AC88U is the best router for gaming on a PC, XBox One and PlayStation 4.
 It’s performance rivals competitors like the Netgear Nighthawk X4, and remains arguably one of the most powerful routers on the market.

 This 2017 review also weighs the benefits and drawbacks of using a mesh network instead of a wireless router.
 Before getting further into our lineup of the best routers of 2017, it’s worth talking about cable modems for a moment.

-For a wireless router, the bottom line is you want a faster wireless router than the one you use today.
-You will also want a router that’s optimized for streaming and gaming.
+Let’s get back to talking about the best router for streaming or gaming.
+The bottom line is that you want a faster wireless router than the one you use today.
+And ideally, it will last for several years.

 Best router for under $100: TP-Link Archer C7 (AC1750)

-In the last few years, especially, there have been major improvements with WiFi routers.
+In the last few years, there have been major improvements with WiFi routers.
 Home entertainment options have been expanding as well.
-In addition to platforms like Netflix and Amazon Video, you can also stream live channels over the Internet with services like Sling TV and PlayStation Vue.
+In addition to platforms like Netflix, Hulu and Amazon Video, you can also stream live channels over the Internet with services like Sling TV and PlayStation Vue.

 At the same time, the lifespan for cable modems and routers may feel shorter these days than in years past.
 Remember when your cable router back in 2003 lasted you seven years before it started to drop your connection?